Yellow Fever

 Yellow Fever Vaccination Requirement to Enter Singapore

-To protect against the risk of importation and transmission of yellow fever in Singapore, all travellers, including Singapore residents, with travel history to countries with risk of yellow fever transmission (i.e. wholly or partly endemic for yellow fever) in the six days prior to arrival in Singapore are required to have a valid yellow fever vaccination certificate and present it to the Immigration and Checkpoints Authority (ICA) officer at the immigration counter upon arrival to Singapore.
+Singapore is free from yellow fever.
+To protect against the risk of importation and transmission of yellow fever in Singapore, all travellers, including Singapore residents, with travel history to countries with risk of yellow fever transmission (regardless of area, city or region) in the six days prior to arrival in Singapore are required to have a valid yellow fever vaccination certificate and present it to the Immigration and Checkpoints Authority (ICA) officer at the immigration counter upon arrival to Singapore.

-The International Certificate of Vaccination for yellow fever is only considered valid 10 days after vaccination and the validity lasts for the life of the person vaccinated.
+The International Certificate of Vaccination for yellow fever becomes valid 10 days after vaccination* and the validity lasts for the life of the person vaccinated.

-Countries with risk of yellow fever transmission in whole or in part, correct as of 18 November 2022
+Countries with risk of yellow fever transmission, correct as of 18 November 2022

 Africa Latin America